 The Nanovic Institute’s suite of undergraduate grants engages students in transformative learning beyond the classroom, through research, internship, and language study grants.
-Students interested in applying for funding should familiarize themselves with the Institute's research priorities and review upcoming deadlines.
-The Institute offers several resources on grant proposal writing and research, including one-on-one advising and 1-credit research methods and project design course.
+While the Nanovic Institute accepts proposals from students with wide-ranging interests in European studies, it prioritizes the funding of applications that directly engage its research priorities.
+The institute offers several resources on grant proposal writing and research, including one-on-one advising and a 1-credit research methods and project design course.

-The Institute also supports graduate education through graduate grant programs providing research, conference, and language funding as well as competitive dissertation fellowships and the Institute's Graduate Fellows Program.
+The institute also supports graduate education through graduate grant programs providing research and language funding as well as competitive dissertation fellowships and a Graduate Fellows Program.
 Graduate students from all fields that engage Europe and European ideas are encouraged to apply for funding and fellowships.
-The Institute welcomes graduate student contributions to all aspects of the intellectual life of our community.
+The institute welcomes graduate student contributions to all aspects of the intellectual life of our community.

-Faculty members at the University of Notre Dame may also become Faculty Fellows of the Nanovic Institute.
-New fellows must be nominated by a current fellow or the Nanovic Director.
+Faculty members at the University of Notre Dame may also become faculty fellows of the Nanovic Institute.
+New fellows must be nominated by a current fellow or the Nanovic Institute's director.

 Any work, project, or event that has been funded in whole or in part by a Nanovic grant must include an appropriate acknowledgment of the Nanovic Institute for European Studies.
-For more information on how to reference the Institute, please review acknowledgments.
+For more information on how to reference the institute, please review the acknowledgments page.